xmartlabs/xmartlabs.github.io/_posts/2017-05-01-Introducing-to-Ahoy.md

 ```

 ## What’s next?
-We hope that Ahoy will be as useful for you as it was for us, and that you create incredible onboarding views with it!
+We hope that Ahoy will be as useful for you as it was for us and that you create incredible onboarding views with it!
 We are also willing to receive your collaboration in our humble but helpful [library](https://github.com/xmartlabs/Ahoy).

 Need other quick but powerful solutions?